txt/se21/docs/proj2.md

 |1|Documentation describing how this version improves on the older version|
 |3|This version is a little(1), some(2), much(3) improved on the last version.||
 |16| Total|

+Please contact the group whose work you are extending.
+Ask from their grading rubric and its scores.
+If that grading show any problem areas, you need to fix them (otherwise you will lose marks this time around).